timotejroiko/discord.js-light/README.md

 ### Guilds

 This cache has a very low memory footprint and provides lots of useful information that most bots will want to use at some point.
 If disabled, the library will give up control of guilds and instead emit `guildCreate` events as per the Discord API, including the initial `GUILD_CREATE` packets as well as when guilds come back from being unavailable.
-This is so that you can implement your own guild tracking and/or caching if needed.
+This is so that you can implement your own guild tracking and/or caching.
+Guilds can also be fetched when needed but some properties may not be available this way.

 ### Channels

 Channels have a pretty large impact on memory usage and most common bot features should work normally without them.
 You only need this cache if you track channel updates or if you want to find channels by anything other than an ID, and even then there might be more efficient solutions.
+Channels can always be fetched when needed.

 ### Overwrites

-PermissionOverwrites may have a moderate impact on memory usage when channels are cached, and is required for checking permissions on specific channels.
-Enabling this cache without enabling `cacheChannels` will eliminate its memory footprint but requires you to always fetch a channel before being able to check permissions on it.
+PermissionOverwrites may have a moderate impact on memory usage when channels are cached, and are required for checking permissions on specific channels.
+Enabling this cache without enabling `cacheChannels` will eliminate its memory footprint but requires you to cache or fetch the channel before being able to check permissions on it.
+PermissionOverwrites are included when fetching channels if the `withOverwrites` option is enabled.

 ### Roles

 Roles may have a moderate memory footprint but are required for general permission checking.
-You can still access Member roles without enabling this cache, but they will be partials instead.
+You can still access Member Roles without enabling this cache, but they will be partials instead, which only contain an ID and nothing else.
+Roles can also be fecthed when needed.

 ### Emojis

-Emojis usually have a low memory footprint but are only really needed if you want to loop over emojis, find emojis by name or keep track of emoji updates.
+Emojis usually have a low memory footprint but are only really needed if you want to list emojis often, find emojis by name or keep track of emoji updates, otherwise they can always be fetched when needed.

 ### Presences

 Presences have a large impact on memory usage and are not needed most of the time.
-Presences are cached if the User they belong to is cached.
-Enabling this cache will enable caching of all Presences, including those belonging to uncached Users and Members.
+Presences are only cached if the User they belong to is cached but enabling this cache will enable caching of all Presences, including those belonging to uncached Users and Members.
 You only need this if you want to track people's statuses and activities in real time.
+Presences are included when fetching members if the `withPresences` option is enabled.
+Presences require the `GUILD_PRESENCES` intent.

 ### Users and Members

 Besides the bot user, all other Users and Members are never automatically cached.
 Having an incomplete user cache is not very useful most of the time, so we prefer an all-or-nothing approach.
 The `fetchAllMembers` client option can be used to cache all Users and Members, otherwise they must be manually fetched if required.
-Events that include some User and/or Member data usually do not require fetching as the event itself already contains enough information to provide a complete User/Member object.
+Events that include some User and/or Member data usually do not require fetching as the event itself already contains enough information to provide a complete User and/or Member object.

 ### VoiceStates